klovens/juxtapose/README.md

  ```
  After the volume is attached to the spot instance, the code can be downloaded and Juxtapose can be run as was done above with the line network example.

 There are also options to translate node IDs to integers if they are not in the original networks.
 Converting the names to integers can save a lot of memory and result in a quicker analysis.
 The following commands can be used in order to convert names to integers.
 ```sh

  ```
+ This will produce files named the same as the original
+ Also, a JSON file will be produced to save the translation between integers and the original IDs.

  <!-- Versioning -->
 ## Versioning